Hustler Fund

-The Hustler Fund, also known as The Financial Inclusion Fund, is a loan project led by the Kenyan government which provides instant loans to Kenyan citizens upon request.
-The program was launched by President William Ruto in late 2022 with the intention of providing at least $410 million in loans.
+The Hustler Fund, administratively also known as The Financial Inclusion Fund, is a loan project led by the Kenyan government which provides instant loans to Kenyan citizens upon request.
+The program was launched by President William Ruto in late 2022 with the intention of providing at least $420 million in loans.

 History

-Conception

 The Hustler Fund was a campaign promise made by William Ruto during Kenya's 2022 presidential election.
 Ruto had run on a platform dedicated to creating a "new economic order" and the Hustler Fund was a key aspect of this platform.
 A majority of Kenyan citizens are in a state of perpetual debt as a result of the widespread nature of digital loans, which Kenyans often use to pay for everyday purchases.
 Those loans often carry high interest rates, making it impossible for average citizens to pay them off.